Comac C929

+The program was previously developed by CRAIC (China-Russia Commercial Aircraft International Corporation), a joint venture between Comac and the Russian United Aircraft Corporation (UAC), as the CRAIC CR929.
+In 2023, following tensions between the partners and uncertainties associated with the international sanctions on Russia, Comac continued the program independently of UAC.

 Development

-In June 2011, Comac was studying the 290-seat C929 and 390-seat C939 wide-body aircraft.
+In June 2011, it was reported that Comac was studying the 290-seat C929 and 390-seat C939 wide-body aircraft.

-In June 2012, after assessing demand, Russia and China were to set up a joint venture between UAC and Comac to develop a successor to the Il-96.
-Development was expected to take at least seven years and cost $7–12 billion, with a production target of several hundred aircraft.
+In June 2012, Russia and China entered talks to set up a joint venture between UAC and Comac to develop a successor to the Il-96.
+Development was expected to take at least seven years and at a cost of $7–12 billion, with a production target of several hundred aircraft.
 Russia would contribute its knowledge and China would provide the resources.

 In May 2014, a memorandum on cooperation was reached and a feasibility study completed in autumn 2014.
 UAC estimated that wide-body demand worldwide through 2033 amounts to 8,000 aircraft, including 1,000 in China.
+Preliminary design began in February 2015.
+In June 2016, an agreement was signed to set up a 50–50 joint venture.